Home > Digital technologies > AI and big data > Machine learning, deep learning, AI: what are the differences?

 Share this page :

-With the upheavals caused by ChatGPT and its ilk, AI is throwing the company into disarray.
-The opportunity to go back to the fundamentals: what are the differences between AI, machine learning and deep learning?
-Do you think you know everything?
-It's time to confront your knowledge with reality!
+With the upheaval caused by ChatGPT and its ilk, AI is putting businesses in a state of upheaval.
+An opportunity to go back to basics: what are the differences between AI, machine learning and deep learning?
+Think you know it all?
+Now's the time to put your knowledge to the test!

 Illustration for article on the differences between machine learning, deep learning and AI

-Just read an article about the prowess of ChatGPT or MidJourney to encounter the terms Artificial intelligence, deep learning, machine learning.
-Their definition and meaning are sometimes mixed and often misunderstood.
-However, they designate very distinct concepts.
+Just read an article about the prowess of ChatGPT or MidJourney to come across the terms artificial intelligence, deep learning and machine learning.
+Their definitions and meanings are sometimes confused and often misunderstood.
+Yet they refer to very distinct concepts.

 Artificial intelligence

 Artificial intelligence (AI) is the ability of a system to simulate human intelligence.
-The American pioneer of AI, Marvin Minsky, had a more precise definition: AI is “a science whose goal is to have a machine carry out tasks that humans accomplish using their intelligence. »
+The American pioneer of AI, Marvin Minsky, had a more precise definition: AI is "a science whose goal is to have a machine perform tasks that humans perform using their intelligence."

-This therefore covers very diverse systems: expert systems, chatbots, machine learning, natural language processing (NLP), computer vision, autonomous agents, neural networks, genetic algorithms (optimization method inspired by the process of natural selection), etc.
+This covers a wide range of systems: expert systems, chatbots, machine learning, natural language processing (NLP), computer vision, autonomous agents, neural networks, genetic algorithms (an optimisation method inspired by the process of natural selection), and so on.

 Machine learning

-Le machine learning (ML), or automatic learning, is a branch of artificial intelligence that allows computers to learn without having to be explicitly programmed.
-This definition is that given in 1959 by one of its pioneers, Arthur Samuel.
+Le machine learning (ML), or automatic learning, is a branch of artificial intelligence that enables computers to learn without having been explicitly programmed.
+This is the definition given in 1959 by one of its pioneers, Arthur Samuel.

-Machine learning works from examples.
-It uses algorithms to statistically analyze data and identify patterns.
-These models are then used to predict outcomes, gain a better understanding of the processes that generate this data or to make decisions.
+Machine learning works on the basis of examples.
+It uses algorithms to statistically analyse data and identify patterns.
+These models are then used to predict results, gain a better understanding of the processes that generate the data or make decisions.

 Its uses :